 Mark Thompson <firstname.lastname@example.org>

-In the two separate back projection shots of Calloway, Martens and Paine, supposedly traveling in a jeep at night in Vienna, a double-decker London bus can be seen in background.
+In the two separate back projection shots of Calloway, Martins and Paine, supposedly traveling in a jeep at night in Vienna, a double-decker London bus can be seen in the background.
 See more »

 See more »

 The UK version features introductory voice-over by the director Carol Reed; in the US version Joseph Cotten provides the voice-over, as his character Holly Martins.
 The UK version runs 104 minutes, versus the US version at 93 minutes, which was cut by producer David O. Selznick to give the film a tighter pace.
 Both versions have been released on video in the U.S., but as of today the most common is the longer British cut.
 A video comparison between the narrations appears on the U.S. Criterion Collection DVD.
 See more »

 The real mccoy when you want to talk serious screen legends!

 What IS it makes THE THIRD MAN the classic most everyone agrees it is?
 (And lets face it, voted no 35 in the top all-time films gives it MORE than just some passing credibility!)
 Is it Orson Welles' menace?
 The whiff of corruption in occupied post-war Vienna? the cuckoo-clock speech atop the big wheel? even Anton Karras' zither?
 Perhaps ALL these things?
 If however, you had to nominate just a single influence within the whole production that elevates it to greatness I suggest that would be Robert Krasker's cinematography.